-In Kuranda, you will discover Cantata Studio.
+In Kuranda, you will find Cantata Studio.
 It features the photographic art of Toni Rogers.
 A visit to the Kuranda Arts Cooperative will show you the high-quality creations of local artists.
 Gaze upon the paintings, photography, jewellery, sculpture, ceramics, textile designs, glass, wood and metalwork.

 Experience the revival of the Chinese culture at Hou Wang Chinese Temple and Museum in Atherton.
 It’s an award-winning interpretive museum initially built by the Chinese settlers around 1890.

 They were the region’s early pioneers of agriculture.
 Including starting dairying and established wide ranges of support services such as medical, general merchandising and food supply.

 Therefore, their influence was a cornerstone of the region’s development.
 From the late 1880s into the early decades of the 20th century.
 However, it’s relatively unsung today.